lindeas/jilo/README.md

 This is the command line tools repository.
 For a web interface to query Jilo, go to the **"[jilo-web](https://work.lindeas.com/redirect.php?url=jilo-web)"** repository.

 The webpage for this project is https://lindeas.com/jilo.
+There you will find information about both Jilo and Jilo Web.

-The main git repo is:
+The main git repo of **Jilo** is:
 - https://code.lindeas.com/lindeas/jilo

 It is mirrored at: